Resource Allocation Model

 The RAM consists of three components:

-Funding to NSW public schools through the RAM methodology is in its fifth year.
+Funding to NSW public schools through the RAM methodology is in its sixth year.

 Annual school funding cycle